Skip to main content

 What is included

-Coverage within this directory extends to the full range of contractor classifications active under the CCB framework, organized into the following primary sectors:
+Coverage within this network extends to the full range of contractor classifications active under the CCB framework, organized into the following primary sectors:

 Residential contracting — General and specialty contractors licensed for work on one- and two-family dwellings and residential accessory structures.
 This includes new construction, remodeling, repair, and home improvement contract work governed by Oregon Home Improvement Contract Requirements.